-- The borrower is more than 90 days past due on its obligation to the Bank. - A decrease in internal rating of RR6 or higher - The borrower is unlikely to pay its obligation to the Bank in full, without recourse by the Bank to actions such as realising security.
-This may arise from instances such as bankruptcy, longterm forbearance, insolvency, breach of financial covenants, death or restructuring.
+- The borrower is unlikely to pay its obligation to the Bank in full, without recourse by the Bank to actions such as realising security.
+This may arise from instances such as bankruptcy, long-term forbearance, insolvency, breach of financial covenants, death or restructuring.